azadkuh/qhttp/README.md

     * **`basic-server/`**:
     a basic HTTP server shows how to collect the request body, and respond to the clients.
     see: [README@basic-server](./example/basic-server/README.md)

     * **`benchmark/`**:
-    a simple utility to measure the throughput (requests per second) of `QHttp` as a REST/Json server. this app provides both the server and attacking clinets.
+    a simple utility to measure the throughput (requests per second) of `QHttp` as a REST/Json server. this app provides both the server and attacking clients.
     see: [README@benchmark](./example/benchmark/README.md)

     * **`nodejs/`**:
     Node.js implementation of `benchmark/` in server mode.
 Provided for benchmarking `QHttp` with `Node.js` as a RESTFul service app.
     see: [README@nodejs](./example/nodejs/README.md)

 * **`src/`**:
 holds the source code of `QHttp`. server classes are prefixed by `qhttpserver*` and client classes by `qhttpclient*`.